dana-i2cat/opennaas/extensions/bundles/vrf.dijkstraroute/README.md

 Virtualized Routing Function
 ========

-This resource offers the Routing Function from OpenNaaS.
+This bundle offers a dyanmic Routing Function (Dijkstra).
 Is deployed as application on top of OpenNaaS and is accessible through WebServices.

-Contains a REST interface (/opennaas/vrf/routing/routes) that allows to acces to the model.
-Requires a json file that contains the static routes.
+The REST interface is avaialbe in /opennaas/vrf/dijkstrarouting/routes Requires a topology file in order to use the Disjkstra algorithm.